-Lecturer AY - Biology and Chemistry
+Lecturer AY - Biology

 College of Science

 The university’s Strategic Plan prioritizes inclusive excellence through recruiting and investing in the development of a diverse body of faculty, staff, and administrators.
 CSUMB’s sustainability initiative is to be carbon neutral by 2030.
 The university’s faculty and staff, many of whom live in the East Campus housing development, appreciate living and working so close to the shores of the beautiful Monterey Bay.
-As one of the 23 campuses in the California State University (CSU) system, CSUMB offers excellent benefits, including access to below-market rate campus housing and competitive salaries for faculty and staff.
+As one of the 23 campuses in the California State University (CSU) system, CSUMB offers excellent benefits, including access to below-market-rate campus housing and competitive salaries for faculty and staff.

 Candidates are expected to demonstrate a commitment to teaching excellence and student success at the university level.
 The successful candidate must have the ability to work effectively with students, faculty, and staff from diverse ethnic, cultural, and socioeconomic backgrounds.
 Lecturers are required to maintain additional hours outside the classroom to provide assistance to students.
 Specific assignments are dependent upon department needs.
 Candidates may be called upon to teach in a distance education mode.

 Applications are currently being accepted to establish a pool of qualified applicants with expertise in many areas of Biology including bioinformatics, hematology, immunology, molecular biology, physiology, plant biology, population genetics, scientific writing, and service learning.